LocalJoost/LocalJoost.github.io/_posts/2023-05-10-Building-HoloLensMRTK3-applications-on-an-Azure-virtual-Machine-using-GitHub-Actions.markdown

 Next up is quite some YAML interspersed with a lot of PowerShell.
 I am deeply sorry.
 Please contact your local therapist if you experience anxiety attacks after reading the following.

-In the .github\workflows sits a file buildfile.yaml.
+In the .github\workflows folder sits a file **buildfile.yaml**.
 I am going to describe this in detail because the code is hard to read and sometimes does not seem to make sense at all.

 ### Top definitions